 How to Get Your Baby to Sleep on Their Own Without a Fight.

-My biggest question, as a new mom, was “how can I get my baby to sleep?”.
+My biggest question, as a new mom, was “how can I get my baby to sleep?” (and I did frequent searches on “how to get your baby to sleep on their own” because our son would sleep okay when he was being held, but NOT when he was in this).
 See, our son likes to fight sleep.
-He will fight it until he hits a point of exhaustion, and once he hits that point it gets even harder to console him and get him to sleep.
+He will fight it until he hits a point of exhaustion, and once he hits that point it’s nearly impossible to get him to sleep.
+(Spoiler: overtired babies DON’T sleep well.)

 It’s not a fun place to be.

 Some babies will sleep better than others, and my husband and I got (blessed with) a baby who didn’t sleep well.
-From the moment we had him he had his nights and days mixed up, and unlike most babies who get their nights and days figured out in less than a week, it took our son several weeks to get his figured out, then after he did get them figured out he was still waking every two hours to feed.
+From the moment we had him he had his nights and days mixed up, and unlike most babies who get their nights and days figured out in less than a week, it took our son several weeks to get his figured out, then after he did learn that night was for sleep, he was still waking every two hours to feed.

 After a couple more weeks of extreme sleep deprivation and postpartum hormones that were ALL over the place, I finally found something that worked to get our son to sleep, and I’ve been doing it ever since.